WebWithAman/Table-Layout-7/README.md

-# Website Layout Using Tables
+# website layout using tables
-This is a Simple Website Layout Created Using Html Tables And Designed Using Css..
+This is a simple website layout created using HTML tables and designed using CSS.